 Since 2008, Caminito Amigo has spread the joy of Argentine Tango to the DC Metro area.
-Located in Kensington, MD, Caminito Amigo holds weekly tango classes and organizes cultural events.
+Located in Kensington, MD, Caminito Amigo holds tango classes, practicas,milongas, hosts Master Argentine Tango guest teachers and organizes special events like Asados (Argentine BBQ) and other cultural events.

 There are many ways of dancing Tango.
 Caminito Amigo teaches a simple elegant salon style or what is called in Argentina, Milonguero style.

 Tango is a feeling, a "sentimiento" that you dance to.
 When you start the dance, you do not start with a step, you start with a feeling.

 Our goal is to teach our students to dance with the music and not the steps, with a firm embrace for better connection, proper posture for better balance.

 Come to the classes and learn these fundamentals.
 Dance with us just like in the milongas of Buenos Aires.
 Make your dance a special one which is slowly savored!

 Julia Elena's adheres strictly to the traditional style of Argentine Tango.
 She hosts and recommends only those teachers she feels adhere to this same style.